Spaghetti pomodoro or pasta pomodoro is an Italian tomato and basil pasta recipe beloved worldwide for its taste and simplicity.

 Questions

-No, the original spaghetti Pomodoro recipe from Italy doesn’t have any meat or fish in it (including chicken, sausage, and shrimp).
+The modern spaghetti al pomodoro recipe does not contain meat or fish (including chicken, sausage, and shrimp).

 What is the difference between Pomodoro sauce and marinara sauce?

-In Italy, Pomodoro sauce is used for pasta, while the marinara sauce is mainly used for pizza, calzone, on bread, and with meat, but not on pasta.
+In Italy, Pomodoro sauce is used for pasta, while the marinara sauce is mainly used for pizza, calzone, bread, and meat.

 5 from 11 votes

-Spaghetti Pomodoro, also known as tomato basil pasta, is a classic Italian recipe famous worldwide for its taste and simplicity.
+Spaghetti pomodoro or pasta pomodoro is an Italian tomato and basil pasta recipe beloved worldwide for its taste and simplicity.

-In 20 minutes flat, you'll be able to prepare an authentic Italian pasta dish that will leave everyone begging for more.
+In about 20 minutes, with simple ingredients, you can prepare an authentic Italian pasta dish that will leave everyone begging for more.

 Prep Time: 5 minutes